Understanding post-red giant branch binaries through stable mass transfer

 \section{Post-RGB evolutionary timescales}

-Along with their luminosity and orbital period, an important property of post-RGB stars is their evolutionary timescale, i.e. the length of time they remain in the region of the HR diagram in which they are observed.
-Fig. \ref{figure:Lduration_relations} shows the luminosity--evolutionary timescale relations of our post-RGB models, where the evolutionary timescale is defined as the time that the post-RGB model spends with effective temperatures within the observed range of $4000-8500$ K. These evolutionary timescales do not take into account the effect of re-accretion, as observed via the depletion process \citep[][and references therein]{Oomen2019}.
+Along with their luminosity and orbital period, an important property of post-RGB stars is their evolutionary timescale, i.e. the length of time they remain in the region of the HRD in which they are observed.
+Fig. \ref{figure:Lduration_relations} shows the luminosity-evolutionary timescale relations of our post-RGB models, where the evolutionary timescale is defined as the time that the post-RGB model spends with effective temperatures within the observed range of $4000-8500$ K. These evolutionary timescales do not take into account the effect of re-accretion, as observed via the depletion process \citep[][and references therein]{Oomen2019}.

 There is an anti-correlation between the luminosity and the evolutionary timescale of a post-RGB star, with the evolutionary timescales of our post-RGB models decreasing from $10^8$ to $10^5$ years as the luminosity increases from 5 to 2300 $L_\odot$.
 Such a relation has also been found for other helium white dwarf precursors \citep{Istrate2014,Chen2017}.
 This relation arises because H-shell burning sustains the phase of constant luminosity exhibited by post-RGB stars.
 Consequently, the evolutionary timescale is proportional to the envelope mass divided by the rate of H-burning, which in turn is proportional to the luminosity of the star.
 The envelope mass that remains after mass transfer is set by a critical value, below which the donor ceases to fill its Roche lobe.
 Since the mass of the burning shell decreases steeply with increasing core mass, this critical value also decreases with increasing mass of the stripped donor star \citep{Refsdal1970}.
 A larger remaining donor mass results in a higher luminosity, which explains the anti-correlation.